Avilir/ocp4_upi_baremetal/README.md

 This has to be run there because it uses hostnames like "master-0" that aren't defined outside of the cluster.
-It is leveraging the DNS server (dnsmasq) in the deployer host.
+It is using the DNS server (dnsmasq) in the deployer host.

 At present this playbook:
 - makes the deployer host a time server for the OpenShift hosts using the deploy_intf network.
 Ceph (OpenShift Container Storage) depends on time synchronization.
 - approves CSRs which workers need.
 Without this step, workers won't join the OpenShift cluster.

+You may have to run this more than once if not all workers have reached the right stage where their CSRs have been submitted to the OpenShift Cluster.
+That's ok, the procedure is idempotent so it can be run as many times as necessary.

 To access the openshift console, you will need vncviewer installed on your laptop.
 A vncserver has already been started on the host.
 You may need to use this /root/.vnc/xstartup file: